Chip-Biscuit/The-Hobbit-2003-PC-Fix/README.md

 game
 This will mean that you can use the key you select to toggle between 30 and 60 FPS in game at any time.

+TheHobbitfix-nomessagebox.zip has no message box when you launch the game to choose a key for the fps toggle, this means that the fps toggle will always be on keyboard key "O" in this specific release

+if the fps doesnt toggle on the first press press your hotkey again and itll work after.

 If you have any issues please go to discord for help

 https://discord.gg/eVJ7sQH7Cc